moneta-sofia/ChallengeCC/frontend/README.md

 This client will interface with the API built in the backend portion of the challenge.

-First of all we'll display the list of pizzas with ingredients and prices.
+First of all should display the list of pizzas with ingredients and prices.
 Data will be loaded from `/api/pizzas`.

 When the user chooses something from the list the order summary will update dynamically.

 There will be a button to confirm the order.
-An ajax call will be performed to `/api/order` and the result will be displayed as a message like this: "Your order is cofirmed.
+An Axios call will be performed to `/api/order` and the result will be displayed as a message like this: "Your order is cofirmed.
 Order summary: ...".